Tsarpf/procgen/README.md

 OSX might work with a little work

 ## Licensing
-Assume everything written by me so far is WTFPL or whatever.
+Everything written by me is (now) MIT licensed

 There are some LGPL functions (they specifically start with a comment noting the license) copied from here https://github.com/nickgildea/DualContouringSample, that are originally from the DC paper's example implementation.